 Host a Collaborate Board during any moment to ask students how they’re feeling, spread gratitude, or simply share their ideas.
 Turn off names to have anonymous responses, so students feel more comfortable being open.

 3. Do a competitive review mid-lesson

 Up the competition in your classroom procedures and routines by adding a timer for an activity mid-lesson.
 Students can race against themselves to beat their best time, but they also love to challenge each other!
-A little friendly competition does wonders at motivating them to practice and keeps them focused for the rest of the lesson.
+A little friendly competition motivates them to practice and keeps them focused for the rest of the lesson.
 It’s a great way to help students review content mid-lesson, mid-unit, or even on their own before a big test.

 Draw It is a teacher-favorite!
 Students can use this activity to demonstrate what they know by responding to a question or prompt by drawing and using text and images on top of whatever background the teacher uploads.
 The possibilities are endless when using this as a competitive review!

 Drag & Drop activities have the power to add interest and excitement to everyday classroom learning.
 Use this activity to have students sort, order, sequence, or label using categories, charts, diagrams, and images.
 Customize your own activity or choose from our premade Drag & Drop lessons.

 4. Get students excited with a gamified ticket

 Exit Tickets and formative assessments provide valuable info on student learning, but too often, my sticky note supply runs low; and printing/cutting out paper slips can be a pain.
 With a digital formative assessment tool, little prep is required from you to check in students before they’re out the door.